-Arguably the most difficult thing to remember in ECG class are Atrioventricular (AV) Blocks.
+Arguably the most difficult thing to remember in ECG class is Atrioventricular (AV) Blocks.
 The goal of this study guide will be to clarify any information you find confusing AND provide you with an easy way to remember the different types.

 Let’s go back to some A&P. We learned that the AV junction is the area that links the atria and the ventricles.
 Should a person experience a problem with conduction in the AV node itself, the bundle of His, or the His-Purkinje system, they will present with an Atrioventricular Block.

 We get asked many times throughout the year, how do you differentiate between the 4 types...